viktors-telle/personal-blog/content/blog/podcasts-that-i-recommend-listening-to/index.md

 ---
-title: Podcasts that I recommend listening to
+title: Five podcasts that I recommend listening to
 date: 2020-08-02T12:48:41.817Z
 description: When the Covid-19 outbreak started, I started to work from home as many people did.
 It meant that I do not have to spend extra hours on the